-Comparing yourself to others is the same as trying to punch your view in the mirror – it serves no purpose and also is painful.
+Comparing yourself to others is the same as trying to punch your own view in the mirror – it serves no purpose and it’s also painful.

 The only person you should compare yourself to is you.

-Instead of competing with others, compete with yourself – you will be surprised how fast can you start growing and thriving with self confidence!
+Instead of competing with others, compete with yourself – you will be surprised how fast can you start growing and how fast you can improve your self confidence!

-Knowing your triggers is like knowing your enemy – you can foresee possible blows to your self confidence and either avoid it or be ready to face it strong.
+Knowing your triggers is like knowing your enemy – you can foresee possible blows to your self-esteem and either avoid them or be ready to face them by standing strong.

-To avoid that, work on building your positivity as this will improve your overall mental balance and help you in your self confidence journey.
+To avoid that, work on building your positive outlook as this will improve your overall mental balance and help you improve your self confidence.